kellywanglu/cs6140_sp2017/README.md

 Grades will be determined based on three assignments, one course project, one open-book exam, and participation:

 * Assignments (30%): three assignments, each of 10%
-* Quiz (10%): ten small and quick in-class tests, each of 1%
+* Quiz (10%): ten quick in-class tests, each of 1%
 * Project (27%): team of 2 to 3 students, proposal (2%), reports (10%+10%), final presentation (5%)
 * Exam (30%): open-book
 * Participation (3%): classes, Piazza